askui/askui/docs/docs/general/02-Getting Started/getting-started.md

 <details>
   <summary>Quick explanation of all the dependencies</summary>

-- [askui](https://www.npmjs.com/package/askui): Controlling a multitude of operating systems with commands based on automatically detected screen elements, colors etc.
+- [askui](https://www.npmjs.com/package/askui): Controlling a multitude of operating systems with commands based on automatically detected screen elements etc.
 - [typescript](https://www.npmjs.com/package/typescript): Allowing you to write your tests in [TypeScript](https://www.typescriptlang.org/) instead of JavaScript
 - [ts-node](https://www.npmjs.com/package/ts-node): TypeScript execution and REPL for node.js, with source map and native ESM support.
 - [jest](https://www.npmjs.com/package/jest): Allowing you to write and run tests (`describe`, `it`, assertions, mocking etc.)